-TV Production is a course based on the Indiana Academic Standards for Digital Visual Arts.
-Students in visual communication engage in sequential learning experiences that encompass media history and criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-They create digital media utilizing graphic design, typography, Illustration, and image creation with digital tools and computer technology.
-Students reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+TV Production II Is a course based on the Indiana Academic Standards for Digital Visual Arts.
+Students In visual communication engage in sequential learning experiences that encompass media history and criticism, aesthetics, and production and lead to the creation of portfolio quality works.
+They create digital media utilizing graphic design, typography, illustration, and image creation with digital tools and computer technology.
+Students reflect upon and refine their work; explore cultural and historical connections; analyze, Interpret, theorize, and make informed judgments; relate art to other disciplines and discover opportunities for integration; and in- corporate literacy and presentational skills